mayankchavda1/Task-1-/README.md

-# After i will scan network with Wireshark .
+# After that i  will scan network with Wireshark .

 In wireshark i have found one open port which also show services & version running on that port.